yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Every bit helps.

 [Epicboy](https://github.com/ameerj) continues his crusade to improve OpenGL.
-This time, he {{< gh-hovercard "10483" "fixed" >}} the performance of “Accelerate ASTC texture decoding” when ASTC recompression was set to Uncompressed.
+This time, he {{< gh-hovercard "10483" "fixed" >}} the use of “Accelerate ASTC texture decoding” when ASTC recompression was set to Uncompressed.

 And finally, to close this section, Maide fixed homebrew console apps crashing by {{< gh-hovercard "10506" "skipping a section of the buffer cache" >}} that isn’t needed when an app doesn’t use graphics.